Best Ways to See the Wild Horses of the Outer Banks

 With the rise of technology and scientific advances, scientists and researchers have determined that the wild horses on the Outer Banks probably arrived on Spanish sailing ships in the 1520s.
 They are believed to have come over in stages over the course of several expeditions.
 The first herd may have arrived on an expedition captained by Spanish explorer Lucas Vasquez de Allyon.

 Another popular belief is that the horses arrived by themselves on the island in the aftermath of a shipwreck.
 During a Spanish expedition, one of their boats began to sink.
 In an attempt to save the crew and supplies, they rid the boat of extra heavy goods.
 Yep, you guessed it, the horses!
-Those horses made it to the mainland where they established their own herd of wild horses whose ancestors still roam the beaches of Corolla to this day.
+Those horses made it to the mainland, where they established their own herd of wild horses whose ancestors still roam the beaches of Corolla to this day.

 These Wild Colonial Spanish Mustangs were once more widespread along the Outer Banks, with a population size of about 5,000 – 6,000 wild horses reported in the Outer Banks in the mid-1920s.
-Over the years, the area has become increasingly developed, which has caused the horses’ population size to decline.
+Over the years, the area has become increasingly developed, which has caused the horse population size to decline.

 Where to Spot OBX Horses in the Wild

 The wild horses live primarily in the northern portion of the Outer Banks, which includes Corolla and Carova Beach.
-The horses roam the northern portion of Currituck Beach, which is a rural area with little development.
+Several horses roam the northern portion of Currituck Beach, which is a rural area with little development.
 Within this heavily wooded area, the horses can roam freely, and it’s not uncommon for them to travel a distance of up to 25 miles in a day.

 Since the horses live in a remote, rugged area with a lack of paved roads, visitors need to have a vehicle suitable for off-road driving to see them, which means you’ll need a 4WD car.
-Don’t worry, if you don’t have personal access to a car with this capability, I’ve outlined plenty of great tour companies you can choose from to plan the perfect outing to view these amazing horses.
+Don’t worry, if you don’t have personal access to a car with this capability, we’ve outlined plenty of great tour companies you can choose from to plan the perfect outing to view these amazing horses.

 Corolla horses bear many physical similarities to wild Spanish mustangs.
 Like their Spanish cousins, the horses on Corolla are shorter.
 They have five lumbar vertebrae instead of six vertebrae, which is the spinal cord length of modern horses.
 Due to their small size, many people actually confuse these horses with ponies.